TahaKeles/EatingHabitsAndFitnessAssistant/README.md

 # Eating Habits and Fitness Assistant

-A Python application that helps users track their eating habits, manage calorie intake, and generate personalized fitness recommendations using OpenAI's GPT-4.
+A Python application that helps users track their eating habits, manage calorie intake, and generate personalized fitness recommendations using LLMs.

 ## Features